wangkai2014/FileSync/README.md

 -Make the relative path transformation when adding a mapping more reliable (maybe allow the FileSync folder to not be at root)

 -Add an icon

+# Known bugs

+- If both external and internal drive are selected as the same drive (same root), conditional sync (internal to external or vice versa) will not work.
+See TODO in code.